zainabsaad99/EECE798S_Project/Readme.md

 - Check PhantomBuster API key is valid and Developer Mode is enabled
 - Verify Google Service Account JSON credentials are correctly formatted
 - Ensure LinkedIn session cookie (`li_at`) is valid and not expired
+- **For Linux/Mac users:** If LinkedIn posting fails, try getting the session cookie from a Windows machine, as cookie formats may differ between operating systems
+- **For deployed version:** If website fetching or gap analysis fails, the Firecrawl API credits may be exhausted - run locally with your own API key

 ### Google Sheets Issues